88lex/sasync/README.md

   - If you believe you may have a lot of duplicate files or overlapping duplicate folders then it can be useful to clean up before syncing

-TMOUT=""
-  - Syntax is TMOUT="timeout 30m".
-Use only if rclone hangs
-  - This uses the linux timeout command, NOT the rclone timeout command
-  - The timeout stops rclone for a single cycle, after which sasync continues to the next SA

 EXIT_ON_BAD_PAIR=false
   - Exit (true) or continue (false) if set pair is bad
   - When sasync runs rc_check and finds a source or destination that is 'bad' this flag determines if sasync